Pang Tong Shrine and Tomb: Background

 Pang Tong was from Xiangyang Commandery (襄陽郡; present-day Xiangyang, Hubei).
-He initially served as a minor official in Nan Commandery (南郡; around present-day Jingzhou, Hubei) before becoming an adviser to the warlord Liu Bei in 209.
+He initially served as a minor official in Nan Commandery (around present-day Jingzhou, Hubei) before becoming an adviser to the warlord Liu Bei in 209.
 In the early 210s, he accompanied Liu Bei on a campaign to seize control of Yi Province (covering present-day Sichuan and Chongqing) from the warlord Liu Zhang.
 He was killed by a stray arrow in a battle at Luo County (雒縣; north of present-day Guanghan, Sichuan) in 214.

 Pang Tong's death is dramatised in the 14th-century historical novel Romance of the Three Kingdoms.
 In the novel, Zhang Ren, a military officer serving under Liu Zhang, sets up an ambush outside Luo County.
 Liu Bei offers his horse, Dilu, to Pang Tong out of kindness before the battle.
 Pang Tong leads a group of soldiers to attack Luo County and passes through the ambush area.
 Zhang Ren recognises Dilu and mistakes its rider for Liu Bei, so he orders his archers to fire arrows at the rider.
 Pang Tong is hit by several arrows and dies on the spot.
 His place of death is called "Valley of the Fallen Phoenix".